Belgium 4-1 USA: the co-hosts are dumped out in Seattle and handed a brutal reality check

 Inland Sienna

-One bad night against a genuinely elite side does not erase a brilliant month, the US overachieved all summer and simply met a level they could not match, no shame in losing to that Belgium
+One bad night against an elite side does not erase a brilliant month, the US overachieved all summer and simply met a level they could not match, no shame in losing to that Belgium

 CMPunk_Fan